Employee Engagement is Bull$#!7

 As you might expect, I was met with more than one “WTF did he just say?!?” facial expression.
 Don’t get me wrong – while I love catchy National Enquirer-type headlines as much as the next person (is Katie Holmes really wasting away due to a broken heart?) but this was not one of those.
 I genuinely believe it, and I can explain why.

-Once the audience recovered from my “blasphemous” statement, I explained that rather than focusing on engagement, they should focus on quantifying how their communications provide value to their company.
+Once the audience recovered from my “blasphemous” statement, I explained that rather than focusing on engagement, they should focus on quantifying how their employee communications provide value to their company.

 I’ll be the first to admit it; I drank the employee engagement Kool-Aid in the beginning.
 The more I thought about the concept, the more I realized that employee engagement is just another fad buzz-phrase like “Six Sigma Black Belt” or “Business Process Re-Engineering.”

 If you Google “what is employee engagement,” there’s no universal definition or standard measurement.
 In fact, nearly every search result is a vendor trying to sell you something for an undefined problem.
 Hey, I’m a vendor, so I respect it the game – just not the vague solution.

 If you can’t measure something, how do you know the value you’re providing your organization?
 Internal Comms has painted itself into a proverbial corner by aligning with something that can’t be measured.
 Houston, we definitely have a problem.

 Thinking through all of the touchpoints that IC has within an organization, I’ve discovered four big buckets of value.
 Before I dive into each, let me clearly state that you can’t show value without measurement.

 More on that later, but in the meantime, I’d like to propose the Internal Communications Value Model (ICVM).
 Yes, I made up an acronym, but hey, everything awesome has one.